 Poisson Creole or Creole Fish is another version of the Haitian dish Poisson Gros Sel.
 There are many ways of cooking fish, and most of the spices are always the same.
 You will find many similarities with Haitian recipes for Creole Fish, but the cooking method might differ.

 By process I mean, how the fish is cooked.
-Many people choose to cook the fish directly on the pan, whereas others will let them cook on the spices.
-Meaning the spices are fried first, and the fish is carefully placed on the spices to cook gently.
+Many people choose to cook the fish directly on the pan, whereas others will cook on the spices.
+The spices are fried first, and the fish is carefully placed on the spices to cook gently.
 My friend Natacha thought about this process, and it is a winner in my book.

 After a fish is well marinated, frying or baking, or else you want to cook, it will depend on how you want to preserve the flavors.
 Fish is so delicate that you want to maintain its shape and looks so the dish could be presentable.
 By looks, I mean the skin.

 The fish will look more appetizing with the skin on.
 Although Red Snapper is always the preferred choice for Poisson Creole or Creole Fish, any other types of fish with similar characteristics will be okay.

 A fish is supposed to smell like fish and not “fishy” or “rotten.”
 Two words most often used to describe fish.
 Describing a fish as being “Fishy” is unconventional for me because a fish is supposed to smell like fish and the word “fish” is part of Fishy.
 So weird when you think about it!
 And the meaning is totally out of this world.
 The words that we come up with to describe things are fascinating.